 Montreal's Best Festivals and Events Happening This January 2018

 Can't say January is Montreal's flagship tourism month.
-And if I dare tell you it's the most wonderful time of the year, I can nearly guarantee a stream of moans from select locals lamenting the cold or the snow or the slush.
+Watch out for moans from select locals lamenting the cold or the snow or the slush.
 A shame, really, given how postcard gorgeous the city can be as the mercury drops.

-And as someone whose fondest childhood memories -outside of my birth mother's short-lived touch- involve a pair of cross-country skis, ice skates, a frozen lake and wild, unkempt trails in the mountains, I firmly believe this can be one of the most enchanting times of the year.
+As someone whose fondest childhood memories involve a pair of cross-country skis, ice skates, a frozen lake, and wild unkempt trails in the mountains located just outside Montreal, I firmly believe this can be one of the most enchanting times of the year.
 See, the key to January is dressing the part.
-Nail that down and you might end up loving winter as much as I do ;-)
+Nail that down and the season becomes a whole new experience.

 Visiting Montreal?
 Book a Room at One of Montreal's Best Hotels

 And: Compare Tripadvisor's Best Hotel Deals in MontrealContinue to 2 of 30 below.

 02 of 30

 Montreal Festivals January 2018: New Year's Eve Recovery

 Narrowly escaped the New Year's Eve hangover from hell?
 Excellent.
 Start off the New Year on the right foot this January 1, 2018.
 Go outside and do something!
 Even though it's a statutory holiday, there's a lot more open in Montreal on New Year's Day than you think.

 And don't miss the last Fire on Ice fireworks on January 6, 2018 at the Old Port.Continue to 3 of 30 below.